-Article 16 Security Committee
+Security Committee

 - 1. A Security Committee is hereby established.
 It shall examine and assess any security matter within the scope of this Decision and make recommendations to the Council as appropriate. - 2.
-The Security Committee shall be composed of representatives of the Member States' NSAs and be attended by a representative of the Commission.
-It shall be chaired by the Secretary-General or by the Secretary-General's designated delegate.
+The Security Committee shall be composed of representatives of the Member States' NSAs and be attended by a representative of the Commission and of the European External Action Service.
+It shall be chaired by the Secretary-General or by his designated delegate.
 It shall meet as instructed by the Council, or at the request of the Secretary-General or of an NSA.